Organic wines come from organically grown grapes.

 Organic wines, therefore are no guarantee that a wine has not had chemicals used in the processing of it.

-There are many superb example of high quality organic wines producers, but the term should be treated with caution unless you know the producer in question, or trust the place or person you buy it from.”
+There are many superb example of high quality wines producers, but the term should be treated with caution unless you know the producer in question, or trust the place or person you buy it from.”